Skip To Main Content

 The solution

 Don’t neglect your historical financial performance.
 When you move to digital processes, this type of information is much easier to identify.
 Perhaps you have a particular segment of the year that is consistently busier than the rest of the year.
-Perhaps you have contract renewals and negotiations that land close to the same time that will impact cash flow.
+Or maybe you have contract renewals and negotiations that land close to the same time that will impact cash flow.
 Use past data to get a feel for any recurring cash flow behavior and let it guide your long-term planning.

 Also See: